RaphaelHardFork/solar-punk/README.md

 ## Improvements

-- [ ] Generate random color frames in one or several rarities
+- [ ] Minting process in one TX using Epoch commit/reveal for randomness and random metadata generation.
+See [@\_MouseDev thread](https://twitter.com/_MouseDev/status/1623044314983964682?s=20&t=rAHEvrVJr-7GwI_q6nG7Tw).
-- [ ] Allow shape (or frames) to evolve based on a reputation system for example (Dynamical metadata)
+- [ ] Allow shape (or frames) to evolve based on a reputation system for example (Dynamical metadata).
-- [ ] Use `solidity 0.8.18` and `block.prevrandao` for random number generation
-- [ ] Commit to an Epoch for randomness, allow to create compacted request
-- [ ] Find a way to resolve NFT distribution in one transaction (commitment reveal previous commitment).
-Problem: adapted for metadata randomly generated, in SolarPunk item are pre registered into a list (`SwapAndPop`) and rarities are predetermined.

 ---